Are you applying for a life insurance policy? Are you nervous about your application’s medical questions, or worse, your medical exam?

 Conclusion

 It is important to remember that the medical questions asked for whole life insurance policies are just standard questions that the insurer asks all applicants.
-By answering these questions honestly and to the best of your knowledge, you can ensure that your application is processed as quickly as possible.
-If you have any concerns or questions about the medical questions asked for whole life insurance policies, you can contact the insurer directly for more information.
+You can ensure that your application is processed as quickly as possible by answering these questions honestly and to the best of your knowledge.
+You can contact the insurer directly for more information if you have any concerns or questions about the medical questions asked for whole life insurance policies.

-We hope you get what you were looking for from this whole life insurance primer!
-If you have any additional questions, please don’t hesitate to leave a comment or send us an email.
+We hope you found this primer helpful!
+If you have any additional questions, please don’t hesitate to comment or email us.

 Warm Regards,